 For the technophobe and technophile, there’s a nice feeling of both hand-holding and do-what-you-want here: for the hand-holding you get a built-in manual that takes you through the processes of various aspects of the display — for example how to work the Internet and related functions, or the procedures to follow in order to customize the image to your preference or use an external source for getting photos, music or video into the display.
 At the same time you get advanced functions that are spot-on for drilling down into how you want the display to look — not just the same-old raise/lower the brightness or adjust the contrast level.
 Good stuff.

 This all comes in line when using the various Internet-based features: watching viewing streaming video on a Netflix or Hulu Plus or Pandora or any of the Sony Entertainment services available.
 It’s not overflowing but it is more than adequate for today’s “smart TV” needs.
 What Sony calls “Widgets” provides the means for accessing TV Guide, Skype, twitter, etc. (oh — the Search functions takes online into account, btw).

-Bottom line: The $1599 retail Bravia HX750 Internet TV is a solid performer with the additions you‘d expect from a “smart TV” today.
+The 99 retail Bravia HX750 Internet TV is a solid performer with the additions you‘d expect from a “smart TV” today.
 The 46-inch size provides a larger screen that is more appealing to the eye when compared to that of a 42-inch, especially when 3D is being presented.
 Those looking for a large — but not too large — HDTV that doesn’t skimp on the features and is straightforward to use will be well pleased here.
 Especially as the “street” price is a few hundred less.